Midlothian, Texas: MidWay Regional Airport

 Located 3 mi east of Midlothian is MidWay Regional Airport (JWY).
 Jointly operated by the cities of Midlothian and Waxahachie, MidWay Regional Airport is a 320 acre corporate and general-aviation airport.
 It is a full-service fixed-base operator offering maintenance, repair, rental, sales, servicing, flight planning, computerized weather, UNICOM, RCO, and AWOS.
 The airport opened in October 1992 to serve a rapidly growing area.
 An expansion project completed in January 2012 included a major terminal renovation.

 Eagles Nest Estates Airport

-Located 4 miles northeast of Midlothian is Eagles Nest Estates Airport (T56).
-The airport is in the Eagles Nest Estates Airport Community Neiborhood while it's privately owned by the Eagles Nest Property Association it is still open to the public.
+Located four miles northeast of Midlothian is Eagles Nest Estates Airport (T56).
+The airport is in the Eagles Nest Estates Airport Community neighborhood; while it is privately owned by the Eagles Nest Property Association, it is still open to the public.
 It has no ATC and it relies on pilot-to-pilot communication.
-The airport opened up in February of 1985 and not much else is known about the airport.
+The airport opened up in February 1985 and not much else is known about the airport.